 Judo: Britain's Colin Oates plays down GB Worlds failure

-Judo player Colin Oates believes Britain's poor performance at the World Championships in Rio is not a concern.
+Judo player Colin Oates believes Britain's poor performance at the

 GB failed to secure a medal as Diss's Oates went furthest in the competition, reaching the third round, one stage short of the quarter-finals.